brikis98/yevgeniy-brikman-homepage/_posts/2019-08-23-it-doesnt-have-to-be-crazy-at-work.md

 \* Office hours: subject-matter experts at your company should hold regularly scheduled office hours where they are 100% available for questions, pair coding, etc. This creates a nice balance where the expert can provide guidance to others without their day being constantly broken up by distractions.

-\* On work-life balance: "If it‚Äôs easier for work to claim a Sunday than for life to borrow a Thursday, there ain‚Äôt no balance."
+\* On work-life balance: "If it's easier for work to claim a Sunday than for life to borrow a Thursday, there ain't no balance."

 \* Library rules at the office.
 To be able to have an office that's productive, follow the rules you do at a library: be quiet; if you need to talk to someone, find a room; don't distract others unless it's very important.
 This creates an office that is more peaceful, less stressful, and better at helping people stay focused and get things done.